franiglesias/api-inventory/README.md

 ## Testing

 - Test runner: Vitest (see vitest.config.ts).
 Common commands:
-  - npm test — watch mode
+  - `npm test` — watch mode
-  - npm run test:run — run once
+  - `npm run test:run` — run once
-  - npm run test:coverage — with coverage
+  - `npm run test:coverage` — with coverage
-  - npm run test:api — OpenAPI E2E tests
+  - `npm run test:api` — OpenAPI E2E tests
 - Locations: test/ contains E2E and unit tests.
 Some unit tests may also live next to source files.
-- OpenAPI E2E tests: see test/e2e/\*.
+- OpenAPI E2E tests: see [test/e2e/](test/e2e).
 They hit the running app in-memory.
+You can use SQLit in tests by setting STORAGE_ADAPTER=sqlite in the .env.test file.
 - Database note: When STORAGE_ADAPTER=sqlite, database-related tests are executed inside a single long‑lived transaction.
 This keeps test data isolated and automatically rolled back at the end of the run, while allowing nested operations to use SAVEPOINTs.